Editor’s note: Ted Muelhaupt retired as a principal director from The Aerospace Corporation on December 1, 2021.

 Muelhaupt has deep experience in space debris and the analysis of the space operations environment.
 For 15 years, he provided corporate oversight for space debris analysis as the principal director of Aerospace’s Center for Orbital and Reentry Debris Studies (CORDS), which has one of the largest concentrations of space debris and collision avoidance experts in the world.
 In addition, he helped establish the Space Safety Institute to expand access to corporate capabilities such as CORDS.

 Simultaneously, Muelhaupt has also served as the principal director of the Southwest Regional Office in Albuquerque, New Mexico, and the operations lead for Aerospace’s national Engineering and Technology Group (ETG), tasked with expanding the application of Aerospace’s subject matter expertise in ETG to our increasingly diversified customers in locations such as Albuquerque.
 Prior to that, he led the Systems Analysis and Simulation Subdivision in Chantilly, Virginia, providing expert orbital analysis and systems modeling to Aerospace’s customers.

-Muelhaupt’s technical specialties include orbit analysis, modeling and simulation, performance analysis, and software development.
+In addition to space debris and space traffic management, Muelhaupt’s technical specialties have included orbit analysis, modeling and simulation, performance analysis, and software development.
 He has been a leading proponent of system visualization techniques and a leader or sponsor of major software tool developments.
-Throughout his career, he has also been a corporate leader in information technology issues, especially as they are applied to users.
-Muelhaupt joined The Aerospace Corporation in 1980.
-He is a senior member of the American Institute of Aeronautics and Astronautics.
+Throughout his career, he has also been a corporate leader in information technology issues, especially as they apply to users.
+Muelhaupt joined Aerospace in 1980.

 Muelhaupt received his bachelor’s degree in aerospace engineering and a master’s degree in mechanics from the University of Minnesota.